Has a Loved One Suffered a Wrongful Death in Chicago?

 A guilty verdict in a criminal trial can help demonstrate negligence in a civil case, but isn’t necessary and the verdict is inadmissible.
 However, a plea of guilt can be admissible in a civil matter.
 That being said, plaintiffs can prevail in civil wrongful death claims even if the defendant never faces criminal charges.
 For example, prosecutors almost never file criminal charges in cases of medical malpractice.

-Even if the person who caused the death is currently facing criminal charges, or was found not guilty on a criminal charge, the personal representative can file a civil wrongful death lawsuit.
+Even if the person who causes a death is currently facing criminal charges, or was found not guilty on a criminal charge, the personal representative can still file a civil wrongful death lawsuit.

 How do you prove a wrongful death claim in Chicago?

-Before someone can prove they have a wrongful death claim, a wrongful death attorney will determine if the case meets the threshold for filing such a claim.
+A wrongful death attorney can determine if the case meets the threshold for filing such a claim.